 The details given are important, it’s not just a form filling exercise, so make sure you present the picture clearly to a person who has never heard of your business before.

 The Documents Needed To Apply

 When you apply for a business loan, the lender will require certain information in order to underwrite your loan fully.
-Until the loan is underwritten, the lender won’t release the funds, so it’s important that the information is given to the lender as early as possible in the application process.
+Until the loan is underwritten, the lender won’t release the funds, so it’s important that the information is given to the lender as early as possible in the business loan application process.
 The standard documents required are:

 - Two Years’ Accounts: The lender will need to check two years’ accounts to assess affordability.
 They will check the net profit to ensure the repayments are affordable for the business.

 - Three Months’ Bank Statements: These are used to create a picture of current cash flow and account conduct.
 Three months’ bank statements are required for almost every application, so it is worth getting them together upfront, to avoid delays further down the line.

 - ID & Address Verification: Proof of ID and address verification is a standard requirement and is required for all finance applications.
 Copies of the documents are acceptable, however, these must be certified as a true copy of the original by a suitable person, such as a solicitor or FCA regulated finance broker.